-In the The Great Gatsby Chapter 1, the table is set, both figuratively and literally.
+In The Great Gatsby, Chapter 1, the table is set, both figuratively and literally.
 Figurative table setting includes meeting our narrator, Nick Carraway, and getting a sense of the wealthy Long Island neighborhood where the novel will take place.
-Literal table setting - well, that’s the dinner Nick has with his cousin Daisy, her husband Tom, and their friend (and Nick’s eventual love interest) Jordan Baker.
+Literal table setting—well, that’s the dinner Nick has with his cousin Daisy, her husband Tom, and their friend (and Nick’s eventual love interest) Jordan Baker.

 Keep reading to learn more about what happens in this chapter, understand how it touches on the novel’s main themes, and see close readings of key quotations!

 Quick Note on Our Citations

 Our citation format in this guide is (chapter.paragraph).
 We're using this system since there are many editions of Gatsby, so using page numbers would only work for students with our copy of the book.
 To find a quotation we cite via chapter and paragraph in your book, you can either eyeball it (Paragraph 1-50: beginning of chapter; 50-100: middle of chapter; 100-on: end of chapter), or use the search function if you're using an online or eReader version of the text.